Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Experiments

 \subsection{Scalability in Multi-Agent MuJoCo Environment}

-We now turn to the more complex continuous control tasks HalfCheetah-v2 environment in a multi-agent setting (extension of the single-agent task \cite{peng2021facmac}) and the details are in Appendix \ref{appendix:env}. \paragraph{Performance.} Table \ref{tab:algorithmsmme} shows the performance of DOM2 in the multi-agent HalfCheetah-v2 environments.
-We see that DOM2 outperforms other compared algorithms and achieves state-of-the-art performances in all the algorithms and datasets. \paragraph{Generalization.} As in the MPE case, we also evaluate the generalization capability of DOM2 in this setting.
-Specifically, we design shifted environments following the scheme in \cite{packer2018assessing}, i.e., we set up Random (R) and Extreme (E) environments by changing the environment parameters (details are shown in Appendix \ref{appendix:env}).
-The performance of the algorithms is shown in Table \ref{tab:algorithmsmpeadaptmme}.
-The results show that DOM2 significantly outperforms other algorithms in nearly all settings, and achieves the best performance in $7$ out of $8$ settings.
+We now turn to a more complex continuous control task: HalfCheetah-v2 environment in a multi-agent setting (extension of the single-agent task~\citep{peng2021facmac}, detail in Appendix \ref{appendix:env}).

+\textbf{Performance.} Table \ref{tab:algorithmsmme} shows the performance of DOM2 in the multi-agent HalfCheetah-v2 environments.
+We see that DOM2 outperforms other compared algorithms and achieves state-of-the-art performances in all the algorithms and datasets.

+\textbf{Generalization.} As in the MPE case, we also evaluate the generalization capability of DOM2 in this setting.
+Specifically, we design shifted environments following the scheme in~\citep{packer2018assessing}, i.e., we set up Random (R) and Extreme (E) environments by changing the environment parameters (details are shown in Appendix \ref{appendix:env}).
+The performance of the algorithms is shown in Table \ref{tab:algorithmsmme}.
+The results show that DOM2 significantly outperforms other algorithms in nearly all settings, and achieves the best performance in $11$ out of $12$ settings.